junsooshin/baseballsimulator-django/README.md

 - There are a lot of things to be implemented to refine the baseball simualtor itself, including pitcher management, using multiple season data, and using projection data to list a few.

-- To test how well this simulator simulates baseball matches, I will run the matches from the 2017 season using the 2017 data and see if the results match well.